alphapone/brkldbis/README.md

 # Purpose
-Brkldis is a very basic Redis protocol implementation using embedded berkeley db as backend.
+Brkldbis is a very basic Redis protocol implementation using embedded berkeley db as backend.
 It allows to use Redis client to acces and permanent storing in fast db.

 # Benefits
 * Single jar distribution
 * Fast persistence backend
-* Wide range of client implementations
+* Wide range of client implementations (because Redis protocol is supported)
 * No unneeded code - small code base can be verified by securirity and supported by inhause departments

 # With Redis comparison